cgorski03/foreup-bot-webapp/README.md

 # Tee Time Finder Web App

 Welcome to my Tee Time Finder Web App repository!
 This web app simplifies the process of securing sought-after tee times at popular golf courses.
-Whether you're a golf enthusiast or a casual player, this platform aims to provide you with an intuitive and efficient experience for discovering and booking tee times.
+Whether you're a golf enthusiast or a casual player, this platform aims to provide you with an intuitive and efficient experience for discovering tee times.
 This is just the front end of the application.

 ## Features